Briefpoint

 5. Legal Accounting: LeanLaw

 LeanLaw is a legal-specific accounting and billing tool built for law firms and in-house teams.
-It helps manage time tracking, invoicing, trust accounting, and expense reporting—all while syncing directly with QuickBooks Online.
+It helps manage time tracking, invoicing, trust accounting, expense reporting, and financial management while syncing directly with QuickBooks Online.

 Source: LeanLaw.co